hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/07-quiz-2/assignment.md

 answers:
 - In your Terraform workspace
 - In a text file on your Desktop
-- As encrypted environment variables in Terraform Cloud
+- As encrypted environment variables in HCP Terraform
-- As Terraform variables in Terraform Cloud
+- As Terraform variables in HCP Terraform
 solution:
 - 2
 difficulty: basic